NickL77/HandsfreeTV/README.md

 In addition, because this project was hacked together at SBHacks 2020, there are many improvements to be made:
 1. Overall Code Structure - Modulize each component, rather than throwing everything in one `main.py`
 2. Properly retrieve data from MediaPipe - Currently we are using a rudimentary hack of writing images to files and reading the second most recently modified file to pass data from MediaPipe to our code.
-Alternative methods to fixing this
+Alternative methods to fixing this:
     * Passing images through shared memory or TCP sockets
     * Writing a python wrapper around MediaPipe - this method would also allow us to retrieve intermediate information such as feature locations rather than just the final image output.